What Is A Make or Buy Decision?

-A Make or Buy Decision is a decision made to either manufacture a product/ service in house or to buy it from outside suppliers (outsourcing) on the basis of cost-benefit analysis.
-A make or buy decision can be made using quantitative or qualitative analysis and most of the time the results of quantitative analysis (cost-benefit analysis) are enough to decide on whether to make the product in-house or buy (outsource) from outside suppliers.
+A Make or Buy Decision refers to a decision made to either manufacture a product/ service in house or buy it from outside suppliers (outsourcing) based on cost-benefit analysis.
+This decision is made using quantitative or qualitative research and most of the time, the results of quantitative analysis (cost-benefit analysis) are enough to decide on whether to make the product in-house or buy (outsource) from outside suppliers.

-The decision is applicable to both goods and services.
+The Make or Buy decision applies to both goods and services.
 Businesses compare the cost and benefits of producing the goods or services within the company and the cost and benefits of getting an outside supplier to supply the goods and services into consideration.
-The cost here must include all the costs associated with manufacturing (including material, labor, cost of machinery and space), storing, moving, taxes, etc. and the corresponding benefits must include benefits in terms of increased margins (for in-house production) or low capital requirement (for outsourcing).
+The value here must include all the fees associated with manufacturing (including material, labor, cost of machinery and space), storing, moving, taxes, etc. and the corresponding benefits must include benefits in terms of increased margins (for in-house production) or low capital requirement (for outsourcing).